 Partnering with our Community

 A Community Advisor is someone with an interest in sharing their experience, knowledge, feedback, ideas and suggestions and becoming an active partner in improving the care and services we provide.
-They may have had personal experiences accessing care or services from Wimmera Health Care Group or they could be a family member, carer or close friend of someone who has used, is using or may need to use our services in the future.
+They may have an interest in improving health outcomes and healthcare experience, had personal experience accessing our care or services or be a family member, carer or close friend of someone who has used, is using or may need to use our services in the future.